Texas Attorney Helps You Protect Your Assets in a Chapter 13 Repayment Plan

 What if you want to refinance your mortgage or sell your home during a Chapter 13 proceeding?
 Both are allowed, but you need to follow specific court rules.
 To refinance, the bankruptcy court must grant permission.
 In the case of a home sale, the bankruptcy court must approve the terms, and all creditors must be notified before the sale can be completed.
 My firm can help you navigate these procedures so you don’t put your bankruptcy or your property at risk.

 The Law Offices of Cheryl S. Davis, P.C. helps Texas clients preserve their property in Chapter 13 bankruptcy proceedings and also advises on other debt relief concerns.
-Please call 915-320-6226 or contact me online to schedule an appointment at my office in El Paso or the Dallas Metroplex area.
+Please call 915-565-9000 or contact me online to schedule a free consultation.